public class ArraysExercises01{

 * Makes a copy of the elements in array from startIndex to endIndex (but not including endIndex) (up to the end of the array)

-* @param startIndex the first index to start copying values
+* @param startIndex the first index to copy elements from

-* @param endIndex the last index that is copied into the subset
+* @param endIndex the index after the section to copy elements

 * @return A copy of the requested subset from the array